 The peace, the message, the act of continual prayer clears my head.

-Not in an I-know-have-all-the answers way, instead in a God-is-with-me-and-for-me-despite-my-worries way.
+Not in an I-know-have-all-the answers way, but instead in a God-is-with-me-and-for-me-despite-my-worries way.

 It’s one of God’s best tools to nurture us.

-My friend, I don’t know if you need to hear this today but I’m going to say it anyway: God is also always and forever FOR YOU too.
+God is always near and FOR US.
 If you don’t believe me, start your day with one tiny prayer…

 Join this community of moms of older kids